Xyckens/SEAME-Cluster-24-25/README.md

 ### Main Goal

-To develop a functional instrument cluster for the JetRacer car, displaying real-time speed data from a speed sensor via the CAN bus among other sensor system infos.
+To develop a functional instrument cluster for the JetRacer car, displaying real-time speed data from a speed sensor via the CAN bus among other sensor and system infos.

 ### Specific Objectives